- 12 paid holidays

 - Police and Troopers bring remands to our Institutions where they transition into the Department of Corrections’ system.

-- Our Prisoner Transportation Officers coordinate with the Court System to ensure that inmates are safe and secure as they travel to and from their court appearances.
+- Our Officers coordinate with the Court System to ensure that inmates are ready and available to travel to and from their court appearances.

 - Our Security Officers work and coordinate with the FBI, Troopers, and other Law Enforcement groups to track and attempt to stop gang activity throughout Alaska.